-Averted in ARMA 3, you can't sprint with a gun but you can do a "combat pace" jog with your weapon raised... not much faster than the walk (and the most fatigue-building short of sprint) but the closest ever in the series to other shooters' "hipfire" movement speed.
+Tweaked in ARMA 3, where you can't sprint/run with a raised gun but you can do a "combat pace" jog with your weapon raised... not much faster than the walk and the most fatigue-building short of sprint, but the closest ever in the series to other shooters' "hipfire" movement speed.

 Downloadable Content: An odd example would be ARMA II: Operation Arrowhead (itself a standalone expansion) having British Armed Forces and Private Military Company; OA already has the character types and weapons used in the DLC, but they have low-quality textures and sound quality, so BAF and PMC are not just additional campaigns (one each) but also higher-quality textures and sounds for their characters/weapons that' are already in OA.
 (The exception is the XM8, which seems to be the standard weapon system of the PMC faction, but was already in the game as far back as ARMA II.)

 In a rather Base Breaking moment, when it was revealed that the official SP campaign would not be finished in time for the scheduled September 12th release and that said release date was immutable, meaning that the game would ship/launch without an official campaign... the announcement that the campaign (or rather, three mini-campaigns) would be delivered as free DLC didn't help at all.